azukiapp/azk/README.md

 This project uses clang to compile, scons as mounting and valgrind tool to analyze code and running.

-But all these tools are available behind the AZK, just the commands below to get a development environment:
+But all these tools are available behind the [azk][azk], just the commands below to get a development environment:

 ```bash
 $ azk start dns